Jerenaux/phaserquest/README.md

 ### Server and updates

 `server.js` is the Node.js server that supports the game.
 Most of the server-side game logic however is located in `js/server/GameServer.js`.
-Every 200ms, `GameServer.updatePlayers()` is called, and sends updates to all clients (if there are updates to send, as determined by the curstom interest management system).
+Every 200ms, `GameServer.updatePlayers()` is called, and sends updates to all clients (if there are updates to send, as determined by the custom interest management system).
 Client-side, these updates are processed by `Game.updateWorld()` and `Game.updateSelf()`.

 The code used for the custom binary protocol for the exchange of update packets can be found in `js/client/Decoder.js`, `js/server/Encoder.js` and `js/CODec.js`.